 Prices are calculated according to the Commodity Exchange Price Provisions.
 Missouri soybeans prices are based on the November futures market price for soybeans.
 The projected price discovery period is February 1 through February 28.
 The harvest price discovery period is October 1 through October 31.
-These prices will be released no later than 3 business days following the end of the price discovery period.
-Depending on the insurance plan, these prices will be used for compensation per bushel in case of loss.
-Contact your agent or for more information see: www.rma.usda.gov/tools/pricediscovery.html.
+These prices are released no later than 3 business days following the end of the price discovery period.
+Depending on the insurance plan, these prices are used for compensation per bushel in case of loss.
+Contact your crop insurance agent or for more information see http://prodwebnlb.rma.usda.gov/apps/PriceDiscovery/.
 The contract price is only available for certified organic soybeans.
 See the Contract Price Addendum for details.